All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Gut-Inflammation Axis

-Restoring gut barrier integrity involves removing irritants (alcohol, NSAIDs, emulsifiers in processed food), feeding beneficial bacteria with prebiotic fiber, and supporting the mucosal lining with nutrients like L-glutamine, zinc carnosine, and butyrate (from fermented foods or supplements) .
+Restoring gut barrier integrity involves removing irritants (alcohol, NSAIDs, emulsifiers in processed food), feeding beneficial bacteria with prebiotic fiber, and supporting the mucosal lining with nutrients like L-glutamine, zinc carnosine, and butyrate (from fermented foods or supplements).

 The Omega-6 to Omega-3 Ratio

-Both omega-6 and omega-3 fatty acids are essential, meaning your body cannot make them.
+Both omega-6 and omega-3 fatty acids are important, meaning your body can't make them.
 The problem is ratio.
 Ancestral diets provided a ratio of roughly 1:1 to 4:1 omega-6 to omega-3.
 The modern Western diet delivers ratios of 15:1 to 25:1, heavily skewed toward omega-6 .
 This matters because omega-6 fatty acids (particularly arachidonic acid) are precursors to pro-inflammatory eicosanoids, while omega-3s are precursors to anti-inflammatory and pro-resolving mediators.

 Correcting this ratio through diet (reducing seed oil consumption, increasing fatty fish intake) and supplementation (EPA-dominant omega-3s) is one of the most impactful changes in any anti-inflammatory protocol.